nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 ### App: Send a Relationship Request

-Open the created QR Code and start the Enmeshed App.
+Open the created QR Code and start the enmeshed App.
 Depending on what you already did with the App, choose one of the following paths:

 - If this is the first time you use the App:
   - click on "Scan code"